How to get cash from a credit card

 What to consider when getting cash from a credit card

-Before you get cash from your credit card, here are some possible costs to consider.
+Before you get cash from your credit card, here are some things to consider:

-When you get a cash advance, it likely starts accruing interest right away.
+Cash advance APRs are typically much higher than a credit card’s purchase APR.
+And when you get a cash advance, it likely starts accruing interest right away because there’s no grace period.
 Without a grace period, getting cash can end up being more expensive than a typical credit card purchase.
+This is different from standard credit card purchases, which offer a set period of time to pay down the balance before interest accrues.

 Alternatives to using a credit card for cash